konveyor/enhancements/enhancements/direct-migration-filesystem-ownership/README.md

   client pods and explicitly set the node to match the current pod that the volume is attached to.
   * Attached to more than one pod, raise a warning because this could lead to indeterminate behavior.
-Pick any of the pods’s fsGroup at random and use it for the rsync client pod while explicitly setting the node to match the picked pod’s.
+Pick any of the pods’s `securityContext` at random and use it for the rsync client pod while explicitly setting the node to match the picked pod’s.
   * If pvc’s are attached to pods and none of them have a `securityContext`.
   This will adopt the namespaces default security context.